Owens Valley

-The valley provides water to the Los Angeles Aqueduct, the source of one-third of the water for Los Angeles, and was the area at the center of one of the fiercest and longest-running episodes of the California Water Wars.
-These episodes inspired aspects of the 1974 film Chinatown.
-The current arid nature of the valley is mostly due to LADWP diverting the water of the region.
+The current arid nature of the valley is mostly due to the Los Angeles Department of Water and Power diverting the water of the region.
+The valley provides water to the Los Angeles Aqueduct, the source of one-third of the water for city, and was the area at the center of one of the fiercest and longest-running episodes of the California Water Wars.
 Owens Lake was completely emptied by 1926, only 13 years after Los Angeles began diverting water.
+The water diversions inspired aspects of the 1974 film Chinatown.

 Towns in the Owens Valley include Bishop, Lone Pine, Independence and Big Pine; about 25,000 people live in the valley.
 The major road in the Owens Valley is U.S. Route 395.

 Geology

 About three million years ago, the Sierra Nevada Fault and the White Mountains Fault systems became active with repeated episodes of slip earthquakes gradually producing the impressive relief of the eastern Sierra Nevada and White Mountain escarpments that bound the northern Owens Valley-Mono Basin region.